Updated on September 25, 2017

 Black Leghorn: Solid black leghorn with excellent egg-laying ability.
 White eggs.
 Occasional off-color feather shows up.
 Birds are very thrifty and grow fast.
 They forage well.
 Chicks $4.00 each (25)

 Mille Fleur Leghorn: Our dear friend, Ron Nelson, shared these with us.
 Colored similar to a Mille Fleur D'uccle bantam.
 These are rather mild mannered for a Leghorn.
 They lay an off-white egg.
 This breed is not yet listed in the APA Standard.
 There is still some variability with these but they are colorful and good layers.
-Chicks $5.00 each (20) (SOLD OUT THROUGH 6/7/16)
+Please expect some color variations and degrees of the mille fleur color pattern as well as som of the eggs will be tinted.
+Chicks $5.00 each (15)

 Largest of the Mediterraneans.
 Long, strong bodies, large combs and wattles which can make winter hardiness a challenge.
 They are excellent layers of large, white eggs.
 All of ours are single comb with six points.